k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11b_tdm_sequence_implementation_without_catalog.md

-The table values are used by the **createSeqFlowsOnlyFromTemplates** flow that generates the sequence Actors.

 Following completion of the Actor's update, refresh the project by clicking the ![image](images/11_tdm_refresh.PNG) button (top of the Project tree).
 This act applies the changes in the **TDMSeqList** Actor and deploys the **TDM LU**.

-**B.** Run either one of the following flows to create the sequence Actors based on the populated **TDMSeqList** Actor:

-I. Run the **createSeqFlowsOnlyFromTemplates** flow to generate the sequence Actors.

-II.
-Run the [TDMLUInit](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow to generate the sequence Actors, and add the TDM setup to the input LU.

-III.
-Run the **createAllFromTemplates** flow.
-Populate the **LU_NAME** input parameter with one of the project's LUs and set the **CREATE_SEQUENCES** input parameter to **true**.
-Set the **OVERRIDE_EXISTING_FLOWS** input parameter to **false** to avoid overriding the existing sequence Actor.

-Each generated sequence Actor includes a flow that invokes the [MaskingSequence Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to get the new sequence value and populate the source and target IDs in the TDM_SEQ_MAPPING TDM DB table.

-Notes:

-- The sequence creation should run once per TDM implementation and not per each LU, as the sequences are used across several LUs in the TDM project.
-- The sequence flows and Actors are created under **Shared Objects**, enabling several LUs to use a sequence Actor.